Socialists vs Fujimori: Peru vote sets stage for polarized presidential run-off

 The first-round vote on Sunday took a surprise turn when socialist Pedro Castillo, a 51-year-old union leader and primary school teacher who was largely unknown before polling day, jumped into the lead.

-On Monday, the official count showed Keiko Fujimori, the daughter of imprisoned ex-leader Alberto Fujimori who herself faces corruption allegations, rising into second place, which would call for the pair to go head-to-head in a June second-round vote.
+The official count on Monday showed Castillo with 18% of the vote, with over 80% of ballots counted, followed by conservative Keiko Fujimori, the daughter of imprisoned ex-leader Alberto Fujimori who herself faces corruption allegations, with 13.2%.

+That result, with both candidates well short of the simple majority needed to win outright, would mean the pair go head-to-head in a June 6 second-round vote.

 Both candidates are divisive for different reasons.
 Castillo plans to rewrite the constitution and take the world’s No. 2 copper producer sharply to the left.
 Fujimori faces a probe over alleged money laundering for which prosecutors are seeking a 31-year prison sentence.
 She denies the charges.